ING Green Savings Account

 Savings?
 Absolutely.
 With a bit of money set aside in a savings account, no need to worry about unforeseen expenses: the washing machine breaking down, the car starting to act up, etc.

 Why not choose a classic savings account such as ING's Green Savings Account?
 The non-term regulated savings account.
-It offers a basic rate of 0.01% and a loyalty bonus of 0.10%.
+It offers a basic rate of 0.01% and a fidelity premium of 0.10%.

 Interest rates are expressed on an annual basis and may be changed at any time.
 You can find the current rate online or at any ING branch.
 If the rate changes, we inform account holders through their bank statements.
 The account balance can easily be viewed via bank statements, Home'Bank and smartphone and tablet apps.